QuERC(us), The Body Electrome

 Interstate 80 runs east-west through the middle of the continental United States, passing through New Jersey, Pennsylvania, Ohio, Indiana, Illinois, Iowa, Nebraska, Wyoming, Utah, Nevada, and California.
 The embodied experience of driving across it, at cruising speeds that compress the land into scenery, can be cinematic—unless your immersion is broken by the grotesque amount of roadkill lining the highway shoulder.
 On long stretches of I-80 it is difficult to drive ten seconds between the corpses of deer, coyotes, raccoons, birds, and sometimes-indistinguishable species.

-The artist does not seek to memorialize or sensationalize these deaths, but to draw us back into relationship with them.
+The artist does not seek to memorialize or sensationalize these deaths, but rather to draw us back into relationship with them.
 In Hard Shoulder, the highway emerges as a border-zone that reinforces the divide between human and animal.
-It’s this distinction, of course, that makes it possible to disregard the dead bodies on the road.
-The phenomenon of roadkill literalizes a difference that is preceded in Western language and thought, which renders animals meaningful primarily through their separateness from the human.
-While language tends to abstract other animals into symbols, metaphors, and fantasies, interstate highways tend to turn animals into mangled corpses.
-The project of modernity constructed a separate and overlapping human world—or rather, the illusion of one, perfectly embodied in highways like Interstate 80 that are engineered using millions of tons of dynamite, concrete, and steel to blast “from sea to shining sea.”
+It’s this distinction between human and animal, after all, that makes it possible to disregard the dead bodies on the road.
+Roadkill literalizes a difference that is preceded in Western language and thought, the one which renders animals meaningful primarily through their separateness from the human.
+While language tends to abstract other animals into symbols, metaphors, and fantasies, interstate highways tend to turn other animals into mangled corpses.
+The project of modernity constructed a separate and overlapping human world—or rather, the illusion of one, perfectly embodied in highways like Interstate 80 that are engineered using millions of tons of dynamite to blast from sea to shining sea.

-Salehi’s use of Google Maps links the technological flattening of reality to the loss of land-based and multispecies ecologies.
-Google Maps is a direct descendent of the interstate highway system, digitizing its logic of abstraction (and extraction) that upholds human utility, mobility, and standardization as driving values.
+Salehi’s use of Google Maps links the technological flattening of reality to the loss of land-based and multispecies realities.
+Google Maps is a direct descendent of the interstate highway system, digitizing the same logic of abstraction (and extraction) that holds human utility, mobility, and standardization as driving values.
 The digital map is a streamlining interface that continually overwrites old data, just as I-80 is an “update” of older roads.
 The current freeway sits atop the Lincoln Highway, the first automobile road to cross the continental U.S. in the early 20th century, which was itself re-configured from sections of the Lancaster Turnpike (the first paved highway in the country), the Overland Trail (an important route for stagecoaches in the 19th century), and multiple ancient Native American trails.
-The latter of these were often the same footpaths made by large animals like deer and buffalo, elder species whose knowledge of sensible overland routes extends millennia into the past.
+These were often the same footpaths made by large animals like deer and buffalo, elder species whose knowledge of sensible overland routes extends millennia into the past.

-The modern infrastructure of colonialism and petro-capitalism is designed to erase the presence of other animals, but often fails to do so.
-Roadkill—whether on the highway itself or its archive in Google Maps—is an accidental trace of estranged ecologies.
-In Hard Shoulder, Salehi’s artistic gaze lingers on uncanny specimens distorted by the stitching of images in Google’s artificial experience of the road.
+The modern infrastructure of colonialism and petro-capitalism is designed to erase the presence of other animals, but it often fails to do so.
+Roadkill—whether on the highway itself, or its archive in Google Maps—is an accidental trace of estranged ecologies.
+In Hard Shoulder, Salehi’s artistic gaze lingers particularly on uncanny specimens distorted by Google’s composite images.
 One is an unfortunate deer depicted in the panoramic print, Ghost Index, whose dead body has been repeatedly stamped on the roadside by a glitch in the software.
 The fact of the deer’s death is doubled, tripled, multiplied dozens of times; like the stutter of a skipping record, it’s an accident that reverberates.

-Google Maps has shifted millions of users’ experience of space, place and movement, normalizing a satellite view of the planet derived from technologies of occupation and surveillance.
-Earlier in the 20th century, the development of interstate travel also offered a new, virtualized experience of the land, turning cross-country travel into a sort of personal cinema for the driver, one which could eventually be set to one’s own soundtrack.
+Google Maps has shifted millions of users’ experience of space, place and movement, normalizing a satellite view of the planet which is derived from technologies of occupation and surveillance.
+Earlier in the 20th century, the development of interstate travel also offered a new, virtualized experience of the land, turning cross-country travel into a sort of personal cinema, which could even be set to one’s own soundtrack.
 (Now with air conditioning!)

-Salehi’s video-sculpture You Look, I Look literalizes an automotive cinema.
-A rear-view mirror hangs in the gallery, and within its frame plays a nighttime video of a deer standing in the road, lit by headlights.
-One’s own reflection ghosts inside the image of the deer as it looks into the camera.
-Dangling under the car mirror are a pair of stainless-steel “pine tree” air fresheners, one of the ultimate signifiers of the modern automobile lifestyle, and an object designed to enhance the private environment of the car.
+Salehi’s video-sculpture You Look, I Look literalizes the automotive cinema.
+A car’s rear-view mirror hangs in the gallery, and within its frame plays a nighttime video of a deer standing in the road, lit by headlights.
+Your reflection ghosts in the image of the deer as it looks into the camera.
+Dangling under the car mirror are a pair of stainless-steel “pine tree” air fresheners— one of the ultimate signifiers of the modern automobile lifestyle, and an object designed to enhance the private environment of a car.
 These mock air-fresheners are etched with a quote by John Berger:

 The animal scrutinizes him across an abyss of non-comprehension, and the man too is looking across a similar, but not identical, abyss of non-comprehension.